Join Us in Spoleto, ItalyCharleston’s Sister City!

 Meet the Faculty

-Gary Jackson Gary Jackson is the author of Missing You, Metropolis (2010), which was the winner of the 2009 Cave Canem Poetry Prize, and origin story (2021).
-He’s also coeditor of The Future of Black: Afrofuturism, Black Comics, and Superhero Poetry (Blair, 2021).
-Jackson’s poems have appeared in numerous journals including Callaloo, The Sun, Los Angeles Review of Books, Copper Nickel, and elsewhere.
-He’s been published in Shattered: The Asian American Comics Anthology, was featured in the 2013 New American Poetry Series by the Poetry Society of America, and is the recipient of both a Cave Canem and Bread Loaf fellowship.
+Gary Jackson is the author of the poetry collections origin story (University of New Mexico Press, 2021) and Missing You, Metropolis (Graywolf Press, 2010), which received the 2009 Cave Canem Poetry Prize.
+He’s also the co-editor of The Future of Black: Afrofuturism, Black Comics, and Superhero Poetry (Blair Publishing, 2021).
+His poems have appeared in numerous journals including Callaloo, The Sun, Los Angeles Review of BooksGulf Coast, and Copper Nickel.
+He’s published work in Shattered: The Asian American Comics Anthology and was featured in the 2013 New American Poetry Series by the Poetry Society of America.
+He’s received fellowships and residencies from Cave Canem, Bread Loaf Writers’ Conference, and Art Omi.
+He’s an associate professor in English and creative writing at the College of Charleston where he’s currently the Director of Undergraduate Creative Writing, teaches in the MFA program, and serves as the Poetry editor of swamp pink literary journal.

 PhotoBook